gluster/nbd-runner/README.md

 # nbd-runner
 ```

-<b>CLI</b>: you can choose to run nbd-cli from any node which has nbd-runnerd running
+<b>CLI</b>: you can choose to run nbd-cli from any node where the newer nbd.ko module is availible
 ```script
 # nbd-cli --help
 Usage: